 – The provision of reasonable accommodations that address individual needs while at the same time maintaining the integrity of programs and services in the University.

 Services that address barriers limiting a student’s ability to independently meet the numerous demands of university life are available to all students (undergraduate, graduate/professional, full and part-time).

-To effectively address individual needs, documentation describing current functional abilities is required.
+To address individual student needs effectively, documentation describing current functional abilities is required.
 The Department is also prepared to assist individuals with temporary injuries.

 Health Insurance is mandatory for the fall and spring semesters.
 This means that every student attending the University can waive out of the Student Health Insurance Plan by providing proof of creditable health insurance using the online process.
 To participate in the Student Health Insurance Plan, students should enroll at the same website.
-For more information about the WAIVE and ENROLL process, go to www.campushealth.unc.edu/mandatory or www.bcbsnc.com/unc.
+For more information about the WAIVE and ENROLL process, go to http://campushealth.unc.edu/mandatory.

-- To waive for fall 2014, go to www.bcbsnc.com/unc and follow the online process to waive out of the Student Health Insurance Plan using your own creditable insurance policy.
+- To waive for fall 2018, go to http://campushealth.unc.edu/mandatory and click on the Waive or Enroll links on the left side of the webpage.
+Follow the online process to waive out of the Student Health Insurance Plan using your own creditable insurance policy.

-- Graduate and Post Doc students enrolled in the Student Blue Health Insurance Plan should contact their academic department to verify your termination date.
+- Graduate and Post Doc students enrolled in the BCBS Graduate Student Health Insurance Plan should contact their academic department to verify their termination date.